Skip to Content

 “I didn’t even talk to anybody about my journalism experience during my first year in California,” Winter said.

-“I was what they called a ‘floating teacher,’ so I had a big metal cart with sharp edges and big rubber wheels, and I had to push it from classroom to classroom because they had more teachers than classrooms and I was the new person,” Winter said.
-“At the end of that year, they said ‘Hey, Dave, you want a classroom?’ and I was like ‘yes, I do.’”
+“I was what they called a ‘floating teacher,’ so I had a big metal cart with sharp edges and big rubber wheels, and I had to push it from classroom to classroom because they had more teachers than classrooms, and I was the new person,” Winter said.
+“At the end of that year, they said ‘Hey, Dave, you want a classroom?’ and I was like ‘Yes, I do.’”

 “I initially wanted to be [at McCallum] because I wanted my kids to go here, and then I also wanted to be a teacher at the school where my kids attended,” Winter said.
-“This was the perfect place because Henry was in eighth grade and Annabelle was in sixth grade when we moved so I could get acclimated and then the three of us would be here together.”
+“This was the perfect place because Henry was in eighth grade and Annabel was in sixth grade when we moved so I could get acclimated and then the three of us would be here together.”

 The next issue Winter faced was replacing the previous newspaper adviser Rhonda Moore, a beloved McCallum teacher of 16 years.
 Winter said his main goal throughout his first school year was to earn the trust of his new staff.

 Winter’s initial goal for his staff was to make social media a bigger deal and laid out his plan to post once a day, every school day on Instagram.
-Since he made that declaration, @macjournalism has posted every school day for nearly ten years.
+Since he made that declaration, @macjournalism has posted every school day for nearly 10 years.

 At the ILPC Spring Convention, April 13, Winter received the Max Haddick Teacher of the Year Award.
 In his acceptance speech in the LBJ Auditorium, Winter said that the reason he is recognized for his work is because of his students.
 One of those students was Alice Scott, a former editor-in-chief and a 2024 graduate.
 Scott also received the JEA Journalist of the Year award that same year.
-Prior to that, in 2022, she was named the 2022 NSPA Broadcast Journalist of the Year.

 One of the biggest lessons Winter has learned is the importance of taking a step back as the teacher and letting his students lead the way.